-The Farm Credit System Insurance Corporation (FCSIC) administers the Farm Credit Insurance Fund (Insurance Fund).
+The Farm Credit System Insurance Corporation (FCSIC or the Insurance Corporation) administers the Farm Credit Insurance Fund (Insurance Fund).
 The Insurance Fund is used to ensure the timely payment of principal and interest on Systemwide debt obligations, to ensure the retirement of protected borrower capital at par or stated value, and for other specified purposes.